brycewray/eleventy_solo/src/posts/2019/12/packing-up.md

 ### Image processing

 I had mentioned I was impressed with Gatsby's image processing power.
 Indeed, I still am.
 However, it's worth keeping in mind that you make people download a *ton* of JS to make that happen.
-I had decided that wasn't worth it, especially for my humble little place on the Web.
+I had decided that wasn't worth it, especially for my humble little place on the web.

 My priority was to deliver images that were optimized and "[lazy-loaded](https://en.wikipedia.org/wiki/Lazy_loading)."
 And, in this new setup, I achieved all the things I decided were critical to achieve, thanks in particular to [responsive-loader](https://github.com/herrstucki/responsive-loader) and the popular [lazysizes](https://github.com/aFarkas/lazysizes) library.
 By the way, webpack makes lazysizes much easier to use.